Rationality properties of complex representations of reductive p-adic groups: Introduction

 \subsection{Results}

 \

 The first general goal of this paper is a comparison of $\C G$-represen\-ta\-tions with $\OQ G$-represen\-ta\-tions.
-We start with results valid for all irreducible representations, which describe the relation between $\Irr (\OQ G)$ and $\Irr (\C G)$.
+It is known from \cite{Vig} that extension of scalars from $\OQ$ to $\C$ preserves irreducibility of $\OQ G$-representations.
+Of course not every irreducible $\C G$-representation comes from a $\OQ G$-representation.
+An obvious necessary condition is that its central cha\-rac\-ter takes values in $\OQ^\times$.